Viking as a Stand-Alone Energy Solution

 A stand-alone energy solution means that the wind turbines can be placed in areas, where there is no access to an established electrical grid or at places, where the coupling to an electricity supply meter and any added subscription is economically unsustainable.

-The wind turbines are hereby very valuable in sparsely populated areas and/or remote areas without electricity supply.
-This could e.g. be isolated settlements or refugees camps as this solution permits lighting, heating, communication with the outside world and a lot of other necessities, which are essential to a community in the 21st century.
+Wind turbines are hereby very valuable in sparsely populated areas and/or remote areas without electricity supply.
+This could e.g. be isolated settlements or refugee camps as this solution permits lighting, heating, communication with the outside world, and a lot of other necessities, which are essential to a community in the 21st century.